pacholoamit/pachtop-server/README.md

 <br/>
 <br/>

 > This is the update server for Pachtop.
-This server is responsible for checking for updates and downloading the latest version of Pachtop.
+This server is responsible for serving updates in the Pachtop Desktop application.

 ## Usage: